Viach/Chat_Server/README.md

 # Chat_Server
 Console chat server (sockets)

-Simple chat server and client.
+Simple chat server and client with logging posts into DB.

 You need to create file with your DB connector.
 File name: local_settings.py